lmarza/ProbVerNet/README.md

 The results will be stored in a csv file named *'full_results.csv'*.

 ## Custom properties
-To run a custom property on a custom neural network please modify the main file at *'main.py'*, copy your torch model inside the folder *'models/'* and run the command:
+To run a custom property on a custom neural network, please modify the main file at *'main.py'*, copy your torch model inside the folder *'models/'* and run the command:
 ```bash
 conda activate eProVe
 python3 main.py